Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a drop of giant slug bile)
 **Duration:** Instantaneous

 You point at a location within range, and a glowing 1-foot-diameter ball of emerald acid streaks there and explodes in a 20-foot-radius sphere.
-Each creature in that area must make a Dexterity Saving Throw.
+Each creature in that area must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, a creature takes 10d4 acid damage and another 5d4 acid damage at the end of its next turn.
 On a successful save, a creature takes half the initial damage and no damage at the end of its next turn.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the initial damage increases by 2d4 for each slot level above 4th.